Kavinnandha/ztoh/README.md

 # ZTOH - Web Application

-A modern, responsive web application for ZTOH (Zero to One Hundred), featuring a dynamic frontend and a robust admin dashboard for managing requests and administrators.
+A modern, responsive web application for ZTOH (Zero to Hero), featuring a dynamic frontend and a robust admin dashboard for managing requests and administrators.

 ## 🚀 Features